Can You Buy a Car With a Credit Card?

 Each dealership has its own policy, so hunt around to see which one will accept cards.

-While there are benefits to buying cars with a credit card, it’s also important to understand that this can be far more expensive than other payment methods due to interest.
+While there are benefits to buying a car this way, it’s also important to understand that this can be far more expensive than other payment methods due to interest.
 There’s also the chance that this can hurt your credit score if you fail to pay off the amount quickly enough.

 About author